zhanyang01/tp/docs/UserGuide.md

 Format: `help`

-### Adding a new client: `addNewClient`
+### Adding a new client: `addN`

-Adds a new client to the address book.
+Adds a new person to the address book.

-Format: `addNewClient/FIRSTNAME/LASTNAME/PRIMARYPHONENUMBER/ADDRESS/EMAIL`
+Format: `add/FIRSTNAME/LASTNAME/PRIMARYPHONENUMBER/ADDRESS/EMAIL`

 <box type="tip" seamless>